monicaf77/MEE_ConfElectronics/README.md

-# MEE_ConfEletronics
+# MEE_ConfElectronics
-Repository with Lab Works for the Configurable Eletronics course in IPLEIRIA
+Repository with Lab Works for the Configurable Electronics course in IPLEIRIA